Professor of Composition and Director of PRiSM

 MA (Oxon), MMus (RNCM), PhD (Manc.)

-Dr. Emily Howard is a Senior Lecturer in Composition at the RNCM and Director of PRiSM, the RNCM Centre for Practice & Research in Science & Music.
+Professor Emily Howard holds a Personal Chair in Composition at the RNCM and is Director of PRiSM, the RNCM Centre for Practice & Research in Science & Music.

 Works include Magnetite (Royal Liverpool Philharmonic Orchestra / Vasily Petrenko, Liverpool European Capital of Culture 2008); Solar (London Symphony Orchestra / Nicholas Collon, LSO/UBS Soundscapes 2010); Calculus of the Nervous System (Vienna Radio Symphony Orchestra / Sir James MacMillan, Wien Modern 2011 and City of Birmingham Symphony Orchestra / Andris Nelsons, BBC Proms 2012); Mesmerism (2011), commissioned for pianist Alexandra Dariescu, which won a 2012 British Composer Award; Axon (BBC Philharmonic / Juanjo Mena; 2013); Afference (Elias String Quartet, 2015); Torus (Royal Liverpool Philharmonic/Vasily Petrenko; BBC Proms 2016, winner of a 2017 British Composer Award); sphere (Bamberg Symphony Orchestra / Alondra de la Parra; 2017); The Music of Proof (Piatti Quartet, mathematician Marcus du Sautoy, New Scientist Live 2017) and mini-operas Ada sketches (Royal Opera House Linbury Theatre, 2012) and Zátopek!
 (New Music 20×12, London Cultural Olympiad).

 A graduate in mathematics and computer science from Oxford University, Emily Howard studied composition at the RNCM (MMus) and the University of Manchester (PhD).
 In 2008 she was awarded the Paul Hamlyn Foundation Award for Composers and in 2010 became the inaugural UBS Composer in Residence in conjunction with the London Symphony Orchestra at the Bridge Academy, Hackney, a post she then mentored.
 She was Leverhulme Trust Artist in Residence at the University of Liverpool’s Department of Mathematical Sciences in 2015, and is currently a Visiting Researcher at the University of Oxford’s e-Research Centre and a Visiting Senior Fellow at the Faculty of Sciences and Engineering, University of Liverpool.
 Her music is available on several labels including Col Legno, Toccata Classics and NMC Recordings.

 Current and Future Research